geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 The observationType field indicates the type of Observation (Garden, Bed, Crop, Variety, or Planting).
 There are a number of optional fields that have values depending upon the type of Observation.
 So, for example, a Garden Observation will not have a bedID, cropID, varietyID, or plantingID associated with it, while a Planting Observation will have all of those entities associated with it.

-Here is an example of an Observation document (the tagIDs and varietyID fields are not shown):
+Here is an example of an Observation document:

 <img src="/img/develop/firestore/firestore-console-observations.png"/>